Skeleton Crew (short story collection): Film and television

 "The Revelations of 'Becka Paulson" was adapted into a June 1995 episode of the television series The Outer Limits; Brad Wright wrote the teleplay, and Steven Weber directed.

 The Mist was adapted into the film The Mist (2007 The Weinstein Company, written and directed by Frank Darabont), which was released on November 21, 2007; it was later adapted as a 2017 Spike TV series.

 "Survivor Type" was adapted as an animated segment for a special episode of the 2019 Creepshow TV series with the main character voiced by Kiefer Sutherland.

-"The Jaunt" will be made into a feature film by production company Plan B Entertainment, with Andy Muschietti set to direct.

 A film adaptation of "The Monkey" directed by Osgood Perkins with James Wan as executive producer through his Atomic Monster production label was released by Neon on February 21, 2025.

+"The Jaunt" was optioned to be made into a feature film by production company Plan B Entertainment, with Andy Muschietti set to direct, but no developments have taken place since the announcement in 2015.

 Dollar Baby adaptations

 The following stories have been adapted as Dollar Baby short films: